NewhavenDisplay/FTDI_FT801/ReadMe.txt

 Supported platforms:
 ---------------------
+ - NHD-4.3CTP-SHIELD - Newhaven Display 4.3" TFT Shield for Arduino w/ Capacitive Touch (FT801)
  - VM800P35 - FTDI 3.4" Plus board.
  - VM800P43_50 - FTDI 4.3" and 5.0" Plus board.
- - ADAM_4DLCD_FT843 – The 4DLCD_FT843 board can used with almost all Arduino boards that have ICSP pins.
+ - ADAM_4DLCD_FT843 â€“ The 4DLCD_FT843 board can used with almost all Arduino boards that have ICSP pins.
- - BREAKOUTBOARD_4DLCD_FT843 – The 4DLCD_FT843 breakout board can be used with almost all Arduino boards that have ICSP pins.
+ - BREAKOUTBOARD_4DLCD_FT843 â€“ The 4DLCD_FT843 breakout board can be used with almost all Arduino boards that have ICSP pins.
 This platform does not have SD card slot.
  - VM800B43_50 - This board can be used with almost all Arduino boards.
 This platform does not have SD card slot.
- - VM800B35 - FTDI 3.5" Basic board – This board can be used with almost all Arduino boards.
+ - VM800B35 - FTDI 3.5" Basic board â€“ This board can be used with almost all Arduino boards.
 This platform does not have SD card slot.
  - VM800B43_50 - FTDI 4.3" and 5" Plus boards.
 This platform does not have SD card slot.
- - VM801B43 - FTDI 4.3" Basic board with FT801  – This board can be used with almost all Arduino boards.
+ - VM801B43 - FTDI 4.3" Basic board with FT801  â€“ This board can be used with almost all Arduino boards.
 This platform does not have SD card slot.
  - VM801P43_50 - FTDI 4.3" and 5" plus board with FT801.